Local correlations of mixed two-qubit states: Introduction

 \section{Introduction}

 Entanglement and nonlocality are two fundamental concepts in quantum description of nature, which are closely interconnected but not identical \cite{EPR,Bell,Werner1989}.
-The former depicts the non-factorizability of the state of a composite quantum system \cite{EPR}.
-And the latter is characterized by violation of a Bell inequality \cite{Bell}, which means the local measurement outcomes of the state cannot be described by a local hidden variables (LHV) model.
-For the case of pure states, Bell inequality violation is a witness of quantum entanglement \cite{Gisin1991}.
+The former depicts the nonseparability of the state of a composite quantum system \cite{EPR}, while the latter is characterized by violation of a Bell inequality \cite{Bell}, which means the local measurement outcomes of the state cannot be described by a local hidden variables (LHV) model.
+It has been proved that all pure entangled states violate such an inequality and, consequently, are nonlocal \cite{Gisin1991}.
 But Werner \cite{Werner1989} has shown a family of mixed entangled states (called Werner states now) can be described by a LHV model.
 The two concepts are not only the fundamental features of quantum theory, but also the crucial resources in quantum information \cite{Book,code,key,key2}.

 To quantify the degree to which a state is entangled, several measures have been proposed, such as entanglement of formation \cite{EOF,Wootters97,Wootters98}, entanglement of distillation \cite{EOD}, relative entropy of entanglement \cite{REE}, negativity \cite{NEG,NEG1}, and so on.
 For two-qubit systems, the entanglement of formation is equivalent to a computable quantity, which is referred to as \textit{concurrence} \cite{Wootters97,Wootters98}.
 The concurrence of a pure two-qubit state $| \psi \rangle= c_1 | 00 \rangle +c_2 | 01 \rangle +c_3 | 10 \rangle +c_4 | 11 \rangle $ is given by